infracost/docs/docs/infracost_cloud/guardrails.md

 You can create multiple guardrails, for example one with a lower threshold that simply notifies team leads and FinOps, and another one with a very high threshold that blocks the pull request until it has been reviewed.

-To create a guardrail, log in to [Infracost Cloud](https://dashboard.infracost.io) and go to the Guardrails page.
+To create a guardrail, log in to [Infracost Cloud](https://dashboard.infracost.io) and go to the Governance > Guardrails page.

-### 1. Scope of the guardrail
+### 1. Scope of guardrail

 Give your guardrail a name, and select the whether the guardrail should be evaluated against the pull request cost as a whole, or against projects individually.